U.S. Army Europe welcomes Bundeswehr officer as its first German chief of staff

 As USAREUR's chief of staff, Laubenthal is responsible for organizing, directing and supporting USAREUR's more than 800 military personnel.
 This entails supervising the staff to accomplish the training, readiness, supervision, management and synchronization of operations of the headquarters and all subordinate units.
 He also helps manage USAREUR's budget and the integration of NATO and other partners into USAREUR activities.

-About us: U.S. Army Europe is uniquely positioned to advance American strategic interests across Eurasia and has unparalleled capability to prevent conflict, shape the environment and, if necessary, win decisively.
-The relationships we build during more than 1,000 theater security cooperation events in more than 40 countries each year lead directly to support for multinational contingency operations around the world, strengthen regional partnerships, and enhance global security.
+About us: U.S. Army Europe is uniquely positioned in its 51 country area of responsibility to advance American strategic interests in Europe and Eurasia.
+The relationships we build during more than 1,000 theater security cooperation events in more than 40 countries each year lead directly to support for multinational contingency operations around the world, strengthen regional partnerships and enhance global security.